Accommodations and English Learner Supports

-2. Upon completion of your registration, you'll receive an email with instructions on how to work with your school to submit a request.
-Forward this email to your school official along with a completed Consent to Release Information to ACT (PDF) form.
-This email initiates the process.
+You'll receive an email that must be sent to your school official along with a completed Consent to Release Information to ACT (PDF) form.

-3. Your school official will submit your request to ACT.
-ACT will review the request and email the Decision Notification to your school official.
-Your school official should contact you within two weeks of submitting your request.
+ACT will review the request and email a Decision Notification to your school.
+Your school official should contact you once they receive the decision notification.